Learning Gemara is one of the foundational pillars of Torah life.

-However, many learners—children, young men, and even adults—encounter significant difficulty right from the beginning.
+Yet many learners — children, teenagers, and even adults — encounter significant difficulty right at the beginning.

-Often, people assume the problem lies in the depth of the material or in their ability to understand.
+Often, it is assumed that the challenge lies in the depth of the sugyot or in one’s ability to understand.

 But experience shows: